 Welcome

-Over 25 years of core profession experience as a mental health nurse has underpinned and enhanced my psychotherapy practice with a framework for high standards of ethical, clinical and professional practice.
-It also means that I have a deeper understanding of mental health conditions, their causes and impact, and a higher degree of comfort, sensitivity and skill in working with people who experience both mild and highly complex mental health difficulties.
-I also consider physical health and wellbeing and the effects of medication.
+I have a deeper understanding of mental health conditions and a higher degree of expertise and sensitivity in working with people who experience mild through to highly complex mental health difficulties.
+I also consider physical health and the effects of medication.

 • social or generalised anxiety and panic